 How the Chambers Team Stays Inspired

-For many artists, there is something so serene about sitting outdoors with a paint brush in hand—and for Director of Creative Services, Lauren Gordon, this is exactly what’s needed after a busy work week.
+For many artists, there is something euphoric about sitting outdoors with a paintbrush in hand—and for Director of Creative Services, Lauren Gordon, this is exactly what’s needed after a busy work week.
 “Watercolor is my medium of choice and I enjoy painting landscapes the most.
-I like to go to parks in the springtime to be outside listening to nature and capture it on canvas.”
+I like to go to parks in the springtime to capture my surroundings on canvas.”
 Nature supplies us with not only breathtaking views, but also colors that our mind alone could have never dreamt up.
-These colors, smells and views infused with our own abstract perspectives help to create stunning work here at Chambers, and continue in our day-to-day hobbies.
+These colors, smells, and views infused with our own abstract perspectives help to create stunning work here at Chambers, and continue in our day-to-day hobbies.
 How lucky are we to have all of this creative influence right outside our front door?

 That’s right—research!
 No matter your career level, it is always important to grow your knowledge base in order to continuously evolve with your craft.
 A great way to do this is by studying other artisans.
-Administrative Assistant, Thalia Scagliola, is an artist by trade and enjoys pulling inspiration from present day artists, as well as visiting contemporary galleries.
-Meanwhile, Interior Designer, Auburn Chapman, follows designers and style influencers on Instagram for a creativity boost.
-There is so much to learn from talented artists around the world – and this is something that we do not take for granted.
+Administrative Assistant Thalia Scagliola is an artist by trade and enjoys pulling inspiration from present day artists, as well as visiting contemporary galleries.
+Meanwhile, Interior Designer Auburn Chapman follows designers and style influencers on Instagram for a creativity boost.
+There is so much to learn from talented artists around the world.

-Here at Chambers, the majority would agree that there is no greater feeling than a happy client at the end of a project.
+There is no greater feeling than a happy client at the end of a project.
 Executive Vice President and Architect, Ryan Yakel, said it best when he stated, “although most clubs offer the same amenities, every club is truly unique and requires individual creative solutions to meet their needs.
 The greatest inspiration is watching members as they enjoy their new facilities.”
 It truly brings us such joy to see club staff and club members utilizing their club in ways they never did before.
 This pushes us to go above and beyond during the entire trajectory of each project—and after it all comes to fruition, we are delighted to say that many “clients” also turn into dear friends.

 Residential Interior Designer, Steve Sutor, finds inspiration by volunteering his time as the head of the Flower Guild at his church.
 “I work with 15 members of the Guild where we do fresh flowers each week in the church and the chapel.
 It’s fun exploring the many aspects of arranging and the varied materials that can be used, from flowers to plants, from “weeds” to fruits and vegetables, branches, pods, and vines—how to condition them so that they last, and creating the varying shapes and types of arrangements.
-It really reflects what I do each day here at Chambers,” says Steve. it’s safe to say inspiration can be found everywhere – the options are truly endless.
+It really reflects what I do each day here at Chambers,” says Steve.

-Moving from florals to motors – Chairman of the Board, Bob Hickman, is a car enthusiast whose inspiration stems from a passion for automobile design.
+Moving from florals to motors; Chairman of the Board, Bob Hickman, is a car enthusiast whose inspiration stems from a passion for automobile design.
 “Design is all around us, all the time, and I usually find myself looking for ‘the line’—the flow of negative and positive space that often defines objects and even spaces.
 My ‘after hours’ passion happens to be automobiles.
 As a Porsche nut, I am drawn to every component that has been so thoughtfully conceived and executed on their cars.
-So as structures, interior architectural space divisions, furniture and art excite me all the time—automobiles are my ‘go-to’ when I need a refreshing break from our daily passion of architecture and interior design at Chambers.”
+So while structures, interior architectural space divisions, furniture, and art excite me all the time—automobiles are my go-to when I need a refreshing break from our daily passion of architecture and interior design.”
 In fact, he isn’t the only car enthusiast in the bunch.
-Architectural Intern, Jessie Kraus, has always had a passion for antique cars and just recently purchased one of her own to fix up.
+Architectural Intern, Jessie Kraus, has always had a passion for antique cars and just recently purchased one of her own to restore.